netdata/netdata/collectors/ebpf.plugin/README.md

 `return` program also monitors the return of each kernel functions to deliver more granular metrics about how your system and its applications interact with the Linux kernel.

-eBPF monitorign can help you troubleshoot and debug how applications interact with the Linux kernel.
+eBPF monitoring can help you troubleshoot and debug how applications interact with the Linux kernel.
 See our [guide on troubleshooting apps with eBPF metrics](/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md) for configuration and troubleshooting tips.